raspibolt/raspibolt/guide/bonus/bitcoin/safu-ninja.md

 * Stainless steel fender washers (e.g. M8)
 * Stainless steel bolts and wingnuts (e.g. M8)
-* Letter and number metal stamp set (e.g. 3 mm heigth)
+* Letter and number metal stamp set (e.g. 3 mm height)
 * Hammer

 Quantities are dependent on how many backups you plan to make and how many words there are in each backup (12 or 24 usually).
 One backup of 24 mnemonic words will require only one bolt and wingnut and 24 washers.
-Although, a few more would be useful for pratice or if you make mistakes while stamping.
+Although, a few more would be useful for practice or if you make mistakes while stamping.

 The key thing is to make sure that all the sizes are compatible with each other:
 * The washers must have the same inner diameter as the bolt